IvIePhisto/ECoXiS/README.md

 `protocol XMLMiscNode: XMLNode`
 :   Used to mark comment and processing instruction nodes to be used as
     document child nodes.

+`class XMLDocumentTypeDeclaration`
+:   Contains the data of a document type declaration.

 `class XMLDocument: Sequence`
 :   Implements a XML document.
 It contains an `XMLElement` instance as the